 In the days of traditional media, that meant paid advertising, but in the digital age, a company needs to focus on earned media and owned media in addition to paid media.

 Once you really get into the principles of marketing management, you find similarities with management principles.
-This is especially true for service marketing, where the intimate relationship between service provider and customer (client) requires effective management of the service providers — in marketing we call them internal customers to reflect their importance on our market performance.
+This is especially true for service marketing, where the intimate relationship between the service provider and customer (client) requires effective management of the service providers — in marketing, we call them internal customers to reflect their importance on our market performance.